2016fendouzhilu/Muse-CGH/README.md

 # Muse-CGH
 [点击此处阅读中文版(Click here to read the Chinese version)](README_CH.md)
-### A program to convert plain text into stylish Computer Generated Handwriting.
+### A program to synthesis stylish Computer Generated Handwriting.

 you can [download the compiled program (v1.4.2)](https://github.com/MrVPlusOne/Muse-CGH/releases/download/v1.4.2/Muse_1.4.2.zip) directly (.jar file)

 ### Overview

-##### Muse can synthesize stylish English handwriting from texts.
-Its algorithm carefully connects strokes of adjacent characters to produce cursive words and uses randomness to ensure that every character is unique in the rendering results.
+##### Muse can synthesize stylish English handwriting from plain texts.
+Its algorithm carefully connects strokes of adjacent characters to create cursive words and uses random perturbations to ensure that every character is unique in the rendering results.

-##### The following photo shows some rendered text printed on papers:
+##### The following photo shows some rendered text printed on paper:

 ![alt tag](Printed.jpg)

 #### You can learn more about Muse's features by watching videos on my [homepage](https://mrvplusone.github.io/gallery-muse.html).
-(Sinece I can't put videos here.)

 ### Usage